-If Jon Prosser's May 2020 tweets are to be believed, we already know the name of Apple's rumoured over-ear headphones: AirPods Studio.
+After all, it stuck with AirPods for its first over-ear headphones, the AirPods Max.
 Names such as 'SoundPods' and 'AudioPods' have also cropped up online, but the consensus seems to be that 'AirPods' is the chosen branding for all Apple headphones, and the suffix (i.e. Pro 2) will define the rest.

-Reliable leaker Jon Prosser advises readers to think of 'Pod' as Apple-speak for 'music', which makes sense when you consider products such as the Apple HomePod and new Homepod mini wireless speakers – sort of.
+Reliable leaker Jon Prosser advises readers to think of 'Pod' as Apple-speak for 'music', which makes sense when you consider products such as the Apple HomePod and Homepod mini wireless speakers.
 For now, the smart money is on 'AirPods Pro 2'.

 AirPods Pro 2 vs AirPods Pro

 It's still too early to tell how Apple's next Pro proposition will compare with its predecessor, but obviously we can take an educated guess.

 The predicted shorter (or even non-existent) stems will make them lighter, allowing the charging case to become smaller – ideally with an even beefier battery.
 It could also permit space for more advanced drivers and consequently a better audio performance.
 There could also be more room for noise-cancelling components, so we fully expect Apple's most advanced in-ear noise-cancellation yet, albeit potentially not controlled by a stem squeeze (which we actually found a little fiddly anyway).